 About the Exhibit

-Quilts on loan from the African American Quilt Circle of Durham (AAQC) will be on rotating display in the FSP meeting space through Fall 2018.
+Quilts on loan from the African American Quilt Circle of Durham (AAQC) are currently on display in the FSP meeting space.

 The AAQC was founded in Durham, NC, in 1998 as a way of preserving the heritage of quilting in the African-American community.
 Over the past 20 years, the AAQC has grown into an arts group of over 60 quilters and quilt aficionados, some of whom hail from as far away as Panama.
 The group meets monthly at St. Joseph’s Historic Foundation at the Hayti Heritage Center in Durham to share quilting tips and resources, provide instruction for new members and support for experienced quilters, and extend the bonds of sisterhood.